tomogorman/NormalScoresConfidenceIntervals/README.md

 O'Gorman, T. W. (2020) A Method to Reduce the Width of Confidence Intervals while Maintaining Their Coverage Probability.
 (Submitted for publication.)

+This normal scores confidence interval can be computed by an R function with the file name of "nsci.r" that is in this repository.

 The GNS test is described in:

 O'Gorman, T. W. (2020) A Generalized Normal Scores Test of Significance